deficollective/defiscan/src/content/protocols/aave.md

 ### Oracle and Prices

 The Aave V3 protocol relies on Chainlink oracle feeds to price collateral and borrowed assets in the system.

+The protocol does currently have limited validation on asset prices provided by Chainlink.
+This checks include upper caps for stablecoins and LSTs and a sanity check that the price is above 0 for all assets.
+If the reported price by the price feed was below 0, a fallback oracle would be queried.

+Aave has currently no fallback oracle price feeds instantiated.
+As a consequence if the price was equal to or below 0, user actions on the `Pool` contract that require a price would revert.

-The protocol does not validate asset prices (apart from checking that they are above 0) returned by Chainlink.
-Aave V3 has the option to install a fallback oracle mechanism but is currently not used.
-The replacement of a stale or untrusted oracle feed requires a governance vote on level 1 (see Exit Window).
+The replacement of a stale or untrusted oracle price feed requires a governance vote on permission level 1 (see Exit Window).

 The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
 This dependency thus introduces centralization risk in the Aave V3 protocol.